smalos/nuBuilder4-Code-Library/codelib/common/import_sample_sql_file.md

 3. Under File to Import, click "Browse" and select the sql file to import.
 4. Click "Go" at the bottom right to import the database file.
 5. When the database has been imported successfully, you should see a message at the top of the page similar to: "Import has been successfully finished".
-6. Log out from nuBuilder and then log in again for the changes to take effect.
+6. Log out from nuBuilder (if logged in) and  log in again for the changes to take effect.